The Traveler's Secret

 This is the story the old man told:

 "When I was a child, I was terribly afraid of death.
-The thought that sometime everyone must meet the same fate, and go out of this life into the mystery of the grave, it terrified me.
+The thought that sometime everyone must meet the same fate and go out of this life into the mystery of the grave, it terrified me.
 I would have sold my soul to the devil if he had promised me everlasting life on earth.

 "When I met your mother, I fell madly in love with her.
 But this cowardly fear prevented me from asking her to marry me.
 I worried that if I would die before her, she might marry again.
 In my poor mind this doubt grew until it caused me fearful anxiety.

-"Finally, I learned that at the foot of a neighboring mountain lived a wizard who could tell the future.
-I went to the wizard.
-He promised me that he would guarantee me a life of two hundred years if I would make an agreement with him.
-I was delighted of course, and hastily accepted all his conditions.
-He said, 'You shall marry Anita (that was the name of your mother); but the first child the two of you have shall belong to me.
+The wizard said, 'You shall marry Anita (that was the name of your mother), but the first child the two of you have shall belong to me.
 I live in a crystal palace at the bottom of the sea.
 You can get to it only through a cave at the mountain where you found me.
 Bring the child to me through that cave.
 The cave will lead to my underwater crystal palace.
 Here is a map.'
 With these words the wizard handed me a little scroll of parchment.
 And on the parchment the way was drawn so clearly that one could not go astray.

-"As I didn't know at that time what a father's love really is, I thought the agreement of little importance.
-I cheerfully signed the contract the wizard handed me.
+"I cheerfully signed the contract the wizard handed me.
 My only thought was to marry Anita as quickly as I could and live a long life with her.
-But before the wizard let me go he said, "Beware: If you do not fulfill this agreement, you will die at once, and so will your wife and child."
+But before the wizard let me go he said, 'Beware: If you do not fulfill this agreement, you will die at once, and so will your wife and child.'

-"Some weeks later I married your mother, and she was the dearest wife in the world.
-But soon my suffering began.
-When you were born, your mother noticed that I was not overjoyed as she had hoped.
-I could not, and would not, tell her about the agreement with the wizard.
-It made me miserable to think that the poor little thing, for which I would have gladly given everything, must pay for the long years I had bargained for myself.
+“It made me miserable to think that the poor little baby, for which I would have gladly given everything, must pay for the long years I had bargained for myself.
 My love for you, son, was boundless.
 When you grew bigger, I almost forgot the horrible contract.
 It seemed as if I was the luckiest man in the world.
 My trifling earnings were hardly enough to keep us alive, but I didn't care about that.
 My riches were seen in your eyes, your wonderful eyes, which you used to look at me when you began to call me Father.

-"So a few years went quickly by.
-One night the terrible wizard appeared.
-He reminded me of the agreement.
-He threatened me, your mother and you with death if I did not bring him the child immediately.
-The next morning, I woke up and you were both sick with fever.
+“The next morning, I woke up and you were both sick with fever.
 I understood the warning.
 Almost crazy with fear, I wrote a few words to my dear wife Anita, saying that I was going away to look for better luck, and that sooner or later I would come back.

 "I ran into the fields, arrived right here at this neighborhood, and caught sight of a little girl playing in a garden.
 Instantly, I decided to steal the girl, give her to the wizard instead of you, and then to go home again to my wife.
 And so, I'm afraid that that is what I did.
-I found the wizard using the parchment map, that took us from the mountain cave to his underwater crystal palace.
+I found the wizard using the parchment map that took us from the mountain cave to his underwater crystal palace.

 "When the wizard saw me coming with the little girl, he said, "If you had delayed just one more hour, that would have been the end of you all."

 "The little girl began to cry.
 I tried to quiet her, and for some reason called her Cecilia.
-That semed to make her quiet again.
+That seemed to make her quiet again.
 So that's what I named her and call her to this day.

 "The wizard asked me, 'What did your wife say when you took away the little child?'
 I was afraid what else to say and so I said, 'She cursed me, and swore that she would never see me again.'

-"Ah, I thought she would say that" said the wizard.
+"Ah, I thought she would say that," said the wizard.
 "Now I can show you a favor.'

 "A chill went over me at these words.
 I stammered, 'Thank you, sir.
 But I do not wish any other reward than the two hundred years of life that you promised.'